mfasiolo/mgcViz/README.md

                  height=1.5, width = 1)
 ```

-Each glyph represend a kernel density of the residuals, with colours indicating whether we have more (black) or less (red) that 50 obs in that bin.
-It clear that the residuals are much less variable for $x \approx 0$ than elsewhere.
+Each glyph represend a kernel density of the residuals, with colours indicating whether we have more (black) or less (red) that 50 observations in that bin.
+It is clear that the residuals are much less variable for $x \approx 0$ than elsewhere.
 We can do the same using binned worm-plots:
 ```R
 glyFun <- function(.d){
   n <- nrow(.d)